acmeguy/as-sdk/docs/as-aspects/README.md

         .addCountryCode("UK")
         .addCountry("United Kingdom"));
 ```
-Produces this Entity message in JSON:
+Produces this AS Entity message in JSON:
 ```
 {
   "entity_ref":"Venue/983983",